GirishKolhe/Llamaindex_RAG_Insurance_Policy_documents/README.md

 - By enabling accurate, context-aware responses to user queries, the solution enhances customer support, reduces manual effort, and improves decision-making for agents and policyholders alike.

 ## Knowledge Base
-The following files are present inside knowledge_base folder:
+The following files are present inside knowledge_base folder.
+These files are provided by upGrad
 - HDFC-Life-Easy-Health-101N110V03-Policy-Bond-Single-Pay.pdf
 - HDFC-Life-Group-Poorna-Suraksha-101N137V02-Policy-Document.pdf
 - HDFC-Life-Group-Term-Life-Policy.pdf